Stop Calling Me

 "Stop Calling Me" is a song written by Reno Nicastro, Simone Stacey and Naomi Wenitong, produced by Nicastro for Australian music duo Shakaya's first album, Shakaya (2002).
 The song is about relationships, about "boyfriends who keep calling after the relationship is over".
 It was released as the album's first single on 21 January 2002 as a CD single.
 It became Shakaya's most successful single in Australia, peaking at number five on the Australian ARIA Singles Chart.
-Its music video was well received.

 Lyrical content

 The song is about real-life experiences Stacey and Wenitong have had, and states that it is basically talking about boyfriends who keep calling after the relationship is over.
 They wrote the song when they were discussing with friends about stories of how to get unwanted attention away from ex-lovers, so they thought it would be fun to write a song about it.
 Stacey states "The message in this song is also about being straight up with people and just simply saying 'Look mate, just stop calling me' instead of leading a person on.
 This goes out to guys and girls."